hilda04/Veyron/infrastructure/README.md

 - **AllowedOrigins** – comma separated origins allowed to call the API (for local testing you can use `http://localhost:3000`).
   Origins are normalised automatically so you can paste values with or without a trailing slash.
 - **SignedUrlExpiry** – validity window in seconds for generated S3 upload URLs (default 900 seconds).
-- **OrderRecipientEmail** – address that receives storefront order alerts (default `hildamachando4@gmail.com`).
+- **OrderRecipientEmail** – address that receives storefront order alerts (default `support@veyronenterprises.com`).
 Ensure this address is verified in SES if your account is still in the sandbox.
-- **OrderSenderEmail** – verified SES identity used as the "From" address for order notifications (default `no-reply@veyron-enterprises.com`).
+- **OrderSenderEmail** – verified SES identity used as the "From" address for order notifications (default `no-reply@veyronenterprises.com`).
 - **OrderSendCustomerCopy** – set to `true` if you want customers to receive a CC of the order confirmation email.
+- **AdminSharedSecret** – shared secret required in the `X-Admin-Secret` header for all admin API requests.
+Leave blank to disable the header check.
+- **TurnstileSecretKey** – Cloudflare Turnstile secret key used to validate storefront orders before they hit the Lambda.
+- **ThrottleMaxRequests** / **ThrottleWindowSeconds** – basic rate limiting controls (defaults allow five submissions per minute per IP address).

 Once deployment completes, the command line output will display the `ApiUrl`, `ProductsTableName` and `ProductImagesBucketName` outputs.
 Record the API URL – you will paste it into `public/scripts/config.js`.